-If you have a foam fire extinguisher, wash the reside away with clean water.
+If you have a foam fire extinguisher, wash the residue away with clean water.
 The rest of the foam should evaporate after a while.

-After the area is all clean, use an air freshening spray to get rid of any remaining odors from the extinguishing agent.
-Congratulations, you just averted a potentially huge crisis!
+After the area is clean, use an air freshening spray to get rid of any remaining odors from the extinguishing agent.

 Things to Consider When Cleaning Up After a Fire Extinguisher

-Make sure you wear gloves, and eye protectors if you have them.
+Make sure you wear gloves and eye protectors throughout the cleaning process.
 Dry chemical fire extinguishing agents can be corrosive and can damage your skin if the proper precautions are not taken.

-Once you’re done cleaning up after using your fire extinguisher, don’t forget to call Kauffman Co immediately for Houston fire extinguisher replacement!
+Once you’re done cleaning up after using your fire extinguisher, don’t forget to call Kauffman Co. immediately for your Houston area fire extinguisher replacement!
 You should call for fire extinguisher recharge as soon as possible—if you forget, it could cost you dearly the next time there’s a big fire!